Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-timing-functions.md

 ## Using performance.now()

-The one way we can use is `performance.now()` it returns something called a `DOMHighResTimeStamp` in milliseconds.
+The one way we can use is `performance.now()`.
+It returns something called a `DOMHighResTimeStamp` in milliseconds.

-To use this we have to create a variable at the beginning of our function, and a variable at the end than we log the difference.
+We must create a variable at the beginning of our function and a variable at the end.
+Then we log the difference.

 This looks like this: